 It may be surprising that the first major issue of success for college students is to establish appropriate patterns of sleep and rest.
 This statement may seem arguable, yet it’s true, and most students are not aware of it.
 Science has demonstrated the truth of this.
-You’ll learn more about this below.
+You’ll learn more about it below.

 Are you being honest if you tell yourself you’re a night owl who studies best late at night?
 Have you ever tried studying earlier in the day?
 Have you measured the results of studying when your mind is fresh, compared to your late-night study binges?